equilaterus/simple-ts-validation-mapping/README.md

 * **How to integrate this with my project?** Just copy the contents from *validator.ts* into your project, extend and modify as required.

-* **Why there is no NPM package?** This is a *base code* that you can use and extend so there is no package available.
+* **Why there is no NPM package?** This is a *base code* that you can use, extend and customize so there isn't (and probably won't be) an available NPM package.